hundredrabbits/thebook/north_pacific_logbook.md

 We believe that one can use nature's indifference as a reminder of the actual fortitude of their being, to learn of one's own true capacity for resilience when communing with nature — Ideas altogether at odds with modern stories, or an invitation to be part of something.

 > "Modern man requires more and more comfort both at home and in the car.
 Sailors, too, want more comfort in their cruisers, but comfort cannot be combined with simplicity.
 And when life is no longer simple, it loses both beauty and joy."
 (Sven Yrvind, 2017)

-We'll end this story by thanking those who helped us during our 14-day quarantine period.
-Thank you Jason, for doing our laundry and for bringing some amazing take-out food, Brian, for the extra baking supplies, Cameron, for happy junk foods, Robert, for the fresh produce, Judie & Colin, for the company, Marie, for the pocket wifi, brew and fresh produce, Colin N., for the mouse and Warren for the fresh produce and beer.

 Thank you for reading.